 - Pale, gray or blue-colored skin, lips or nail beds — depending on skin tone

 This list isn't complete.
 Let your health care provider know if you are an older adult or have chronic medical conditions, such as heart disease or lung disease, as you may have a greater risk of becoming seriously ill with COVID-19.

 Infection with severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2, causes coronavirus disease 2019 (COVID-19).

 The virus that causes COVID-19 spreads easily among people.
-Data has shown that the COVID-19 virus spreads mainly from person to person among those in close contact (within about 6 feet, or 2 meters).
+Data has shown that the COVID-19 virus spreads mainly from person to person among those in close contact.
 The virus spreads by respiratory droplets released when someone with the virus coughs, sneezes, breathes, sings or talks.
 These droplets can be inhaled or land in the mouth, nose or eyes of a person nearby.